-Venous tumour thrombus occurs in 4%-10% of patients with renal cell carcinoma and extends to the right atrium in up to 1 to 3% of cases.1 Patients who do not undergo surgery have a dismal prognosis.2-5 Despite the significant morbidity and potential mortality, aggressive surgical resection with radical nephrectomy (RN) and tumour thrombectomy remains the mainstay of treatment even in the era of targeted therapy.6-11
+Venous tumour thrombus occurs in 4-10% of patients with renal cell carcinoma and extends to the right atrium in 1-3% of cases.
+Patients who do not undergo surgery have a dismal prognosis.2-5 Despite the significant morbidity and potential mortality, aggressive surgical resection with radical nephrectomy (RN) and venous tumour thrombectomy (VTT) remains the mainstay of treatment, even in the era of targeted therapy.6-11

-The existing literature on this topic commonly examines perioperative outcomes, diseasespecific survival, and predictors of overall survival.12 However, these studies have been multiinstitutional and accrued patients over several years.13-16 The generalizability of these results is limited, given the differences in surgical technique and substantial advances in quality of postoperative care (anesthesia, intensive care, interventional radiology, and diagnostic imaging) in the contemporary era.
+The existing literature on this topic commonly examines perioperative outcomes, disease-specific survival, and predictors of overall survival.
+However, these studies have been multi-institutional and accrued patients over several years.13-16 The generalizability of these results is limited, given the differences in surgical technique and substantial advances in quality of postoperative care (anesthesia, intensive care, interventional radiology, and diagnostic imaging) in the contemporary era.